3rd Corps (Turkey)

 The 3rd Corps (3.
-Kolordu) is a field corps of the Turkish Army and the NATO Rapid Deployable Corps — Türkiye (NRDC-T).
+Kolordu Komutanlığı) is a field corps of the Turkish Army and the NATO Rapid Deployable Corps — Türkiye (NRDC-T).
 Headquartered at Ayazaga, Sarıyer in Istanbul, it is part of the First Army.
-It was established at Kirklareli on March 14, 1911, in the Ottoman Empire.
+It was established at Kirklareli on March 14, 1911, as the 3.
+Corps (3.
+Kolordu) in the Ottoman Empire.
 It took part in the First Balkan War, the Second Balkan War, the Gallipoli Campaign, operations in the Caucasus 1916–1917, and operations in Palestine in 1918.

-It then took part in the Battles of Kutahya and Sakarya in 1921, and the Great Assault of 1922.
+It then took part in the Battles of Kutahya-Eskişehir and Sakarya in 1921, and the Battle of Dumlupınar and the Great Offensive of 1922, during the Turkish War of Independence.

+Under Şükrü Naili Gökberk, 3rd Corps entered Istanbul with a ceremony on 6 October 1923, following the end of the city's occupation by the Allies of World War I.

+In 1923 the corps included the 1st Division and the 6th Division, under the First Army Troops Inspectorate.